Vehicle Log Books: The Complete Guide

 ELD Mandate Compliance: What You Need to Know

 The Federal Motor Carrier Safety Administration (FMCSA) now requires most commercial vehicles to use electronic logging devices.
 According to FMCSA data from 2024, ELD implementation has reduced HOS violations by 53% since full enforcement began.
 As of January 2025, over 98% of required commercial vehicles have adopted ELD technology.
+If you need help ensuring your fleet is compliant, schedule a consultation with our compliance experts.

 Who Must Comply with the ELD Mandate?